 Margie Sharp has been an educator for 34 years.
 She has worked in both public and private schools at the elementary and secondary level in Maryland, Delaware, and Pennsylvania.
 Margie has experience as a teacher of regular and special education, an assistant principal, a principal, a director of elementary education, an executive director of curriculum & instruction K-12, and as an assistant superintendent.
 She has served as an adjunct professor at the University of Delaware in the educational leadership doctoral program.
 She has led school and district reform efforts in rural, urban, and suburban public school districts.
 Margie has extensive experience leading district-wide strategic planning processes, school reform efforts, curriculum audits, curriculum development, leadership development, and professional development initiatives.
 She has served on the board of nonprofit organizations as well as state-level education committees.
 She holds an Ed.D. and M.Ed. in educational leadership, as well as a B.S. in elementary and special education, all from the University of Delaware.

-Peter Miles leads Demosophia in the UK, based in Manchester.
-He is also a non-executive director of SCiO, a community of systems thinking practitioners, and a Trustee of a local mental health charity.
-Peter has worked in process consulting since 2004, when he set up a business to bring the collaborative processes developed by John Warfield and Aleco Christakis to clients in the UK.
+Peter Miles promotes Demosophia in the UK.
+Based in Manchester, Peter has worked in process consulting since 2004, when he set up a business to bring the collaborative processes developed by John Warfield and Aleco Christakis to clients in the UK.
 Prior to that he was CEO of a division of Teradyne Inc., a business he helped to develop from a start-up.
-Peter has BSc. and MSc. degrees in Electronics, is a member of the Institute of Engineering and Technology and a Chartered Engineer.
-He is Secretary of the Decision Analysis Special Interest Group of the Operational Research Society.
+Peter has BSc. and MSc. degrees in Electronics and is a Chartered Engineer.
+He is also Vice-Chair of a local mental health charity.

 Other SDD Practitioners around the world